cistarsa/stat679work/hw1/readme.md

 done

-#the above scripts can be found at stat679/hw1/
+#the above scripts can be found at stat679/hw1/normalize(logs/out).sh

+#for HW1 exercise 2 I used grep and standout to pipe my commands in sequence.
+The script is: